Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 This has four methods

-- `.mossySlab(String)`{: .language-javascript }: Accepts a string, sets the block this block will convert to when 'mossed', Defaults to oak slabs
+- `.mossySlab(String)`{: .language-kube }: Accepts a string, sets the block this block will convert to when 'mossed', Defaults to oak slabs
     - **Note**: The provided block *must* be a slab block
-- `.mossyConversionFull(callback)`{: .language-javascript }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block when in the 'double' state
+- `.mossyConversionFull(callback)`{: .language-kube }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block when in the 'double' state
     - Defaults to `(container, needsWater) => (!needsWater || ☕FluidHelpers.isSame(container.minecraftLevel.getFluidState(container.pos.above()), ☕Fluids.WATER))`
-- `.mossyConversionHalf(callback)`{: .language-javascript }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block when in the 'top' or 'bottom' state
+- `.mossyConversionHalf(callback)`{: .language-kube }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block when in the 'top' or 'bottom' state
     - Defaults to `(container, needsWater) => (!needsWater || ☕FluidHelpers.isSame(container.minecraftLevel.getFluidState(container.pos), ☕Fluids.WATER))`
-- `.mossyConversion(callback)`{: .language-javascript }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block when in the 'top', 'bottom', or 'double' state
+- `.mossyConversion(callback)`{: .language-kube }: Accepts a [Moss Growing Callback](#moss-growing-callback), sets the callback used when trying to convert to the mossy block when in the 'top', 'bottom', or 'double' state

 ##### Example